-I suppose i am what you might call a modern, Elizabethan Brit … I would like to think that i am pretty well educated, tolerant, pragmatic and globally engaged.
+I suppose I am what you might call a modern, Elizabethan Brit … I would like to think that I am pretty well-educated, tolerant, pragmatic, and globally engaged.
 Queen Elizabeth II has presided over the transformation of British society, a profound change in the kind of people Britain produces and the development of a fairer, more balanced view of the world and our role within it.

 We have helped develop brand valuation, evaluation and reporting standards with the International Accounting Standards Board, the International Valuation Standards Council, the International Standards Organisation, the International Trademark Association and the Marketing Accountability Standards Board.
-We are regulated by the Institute of Chartered Accountants and, as such, we maintain the highest level of independence, integrity, transparency and honesty.
+We are regulated by the Institute of Chartered Accountants and, as such, we maintain the highest level of independence, integrity, transparency, and honesty.

-David Beckham, Comic Relief, the University of Oxford, the Monarchy and Manchester United are all regarded as great and valuable British brands.
-Some commercial British brands, like Shell, have larger GDPs than some countries, and nation brands are now learning marketing and branding techniques from them.
-Increasingly nations are managing their brands the same way large corporations do, looking at the world in a segmented way, by geography, industrial sector and customer demographics, using market research and sophisticated analysis to identify the best opportunities, both diplomatically and economically.
+David Beckham, Comic Relief, the University of Oxford, the monarchy, and Manchester United are all regarded as great and valuable British brands.
+Some commercial British brands, like Shell, have a larger GDP than whole countries, and nation brands are now learning marketing and branding techniques from them.
+Nations are increasingly managing their brands the same way large corporations do - by looking at the world in a segmented way, by geography, industrial sector and customer demographics, using market research and sophisticated analysis to identify the best opportunities, both diplomatically and economically.

-We got involved in this area in 2005 when we were asked to apply our brand valuation techniques to nation brands, and we have been doing so ever since.
-This will be the 16th year that we publish our ranking of the 100 strongest and most valuable nation brands.
-We now work for an increasing number of them, helping to enhance their brand attractiveness, both diplomatically and economically.
+We first got involved in the area of nation brands in 2005, when we were asked to apply our brand valuation techniques to nation brands, and have been doing so ever since.
+This year marks the 16th anniversary of our ranking of the 100 most valuable and strongest nation brands, but we now work for an increasing number of them, helping to enhance brand attractiveness, whether it be for diplomatic or economic reasons.

 We define soft power as “a nation’s ability to influence the preferences and behaviours of various actors in the international arena (States, Corporations, Communities, Publics etc) through attraction or persuasion rather than coercion”.
 In other words, winning their hearts and minds.
 To understand the extent of soft power we need to research attitudes, perceptions and resulting behaviours.

 Our Global Soft Power research study is the largest most comprehensive public study of attitudes towards, and perceptions of, individual nation brands.
-Brand Finance is looking to expand this annual Global Soft Power study to cover all 193 member countries of the United Nations.David Haigh, CEO, Brand Finance
+Brand Finance is looking to expand this annual Global Soft Power study to cover all 193 member countries of the United Nations.

 To arrive at the absolute Nation brand value, we use a valuation methodology called Royalty Relief, which is the most popular method for valuing commercial brands.
 It is based on the voluntary payments notionally made for the use of a commercial brand in a licensing context.

-We provide low cost entry to help smaller brands in developing markets understand their brand strength and value.
-We want our study to become a ubiquitous, syndicated data source for commercial brands and our low- cost, entry level approach is our contribution to get the ball rolling.
+We provide low-cost entry to help smaller brands in developing markets understand their brand strength and value.
+We want our study to become a ubiquitous, syndicated data source for commercial brands and our low- cost, entry-level approach, is our contribution to get the ball rolling.
 In the nation brand arena, we have also invested ahead of demand.
 Many nations have only recently created nation brand management teams and nation brand campaigns.
 They are now able to refer to work we have been doing consistently for 15 years.
 This soft power report will now allow them to draw upon our groundbreaking attitudinal research, the most inclusive of its kind.

 As part of our launch initiative we are making the research data available free of charge to nation brands wishing to enhance their policy making and to academic researchers wishing to formulate ideas in this area.

-Many of our Commercial clients already have the benefit of extensive brand equity research, revealing attitudes towards their brands in up to 100 nations worldwide, to better manage their corporate and brand strategy.
+Many of our commercial clients already have the benefit of extensive brand equity research, revealing attitudes towards their brands in up to 100 nations worldwide, to better manage their corporate and brand strategy.